 Riley and two-time Pro Bowl outside linebacker Brian Orakpo both said it would be jarring to come to work every day without Fletcher.

 "You almost take him for granted because he's always here, always the vocal leader," Orakpo said.
 "London's so special with his leadership, the way he plays the game so hard with so much intensity.
 I learned a lot from him.
 He's the total package.
 It's crazy that he's never missed a game.
 It's gonna be a whole other direction once he officially retires."

-Washington coach Mike Shanahan said that Fletcher's knowledge of the game has been huge in a 5-foot-10 undrafted rookie from Division III John Carroll being able to start 15 seasons for three teams, winning a Super Bowl and two NFC titles while leading the league in tackles.
+Washington coach Mike Shanahan said that Fletcher's knowledge of the game was key to allowing a 5-foot-10, undrafted player from a Division III school to start 15 seasons for three teams, win a Super Bowl and two NFC titles and lead the league in tackles in 2011.